Navigation

 • Blood tests.
 These will check for substances that may be causing SVT, and for other conditions that may be causing your symptoms.

 • Echocardiogram.
-This test uses ultrasound to provide a clear image of your heart muscles and valves and can show how well your heart is working.3
+This test uses ultrasound to provide a clear image of your heart muscles and valves and can show how well your heart is working.
+It can also help show if it’s likely that you have an abnormal heart rhythm.

 • Exercise ECG (cardiac stress test).
 This is when you have an ECG while you exercise on a treadmill to see if this triggers an arrhythmia.